 Auckland, New Zealand

 Auckland City is squeezed between two harbours, the Manukau Harbour on the west coast of New Zealand, the Waitemata Harbour on the east coast.
+Take a cruise in Hauraki Gulf out to Rangitoto Island, or Waiheke Island.
 Around the coastline there are many great beaches, bays and islands; which has made boating a favourite past time.
 There are more boats per person in Auckland, New Zealand than any other place in the world; giving Auckland it's nickname "The City of Sails".
 It is no surprise therefore that favourite holiday past times also include swimming, fishing, diving and windsurfing.
 Auckland is the first stop for adventure in the North Island.

 Mount Eden and One Tree Hill